CSR

 Nature-based Solutions rely on ecosystems to address societal and environmental challenges.
 They play an essential role in climate change adaptation and biodiversity preservation.

-To act simultaneously on the challenges of climate change and biodiversity, ENGIE is committed to implementing identified projects that comply with the Nature-based Solutions standard defined by IUCN.
+To act simultaneously on the challenges of climate change and biodiversity, ENGIE is committed to implementing identified projects that comply with the Nature-based Solutions standard defined by the IUCN.

 • Mangrove plantation, Abu Dhabi